Click and Conversion Analytics

 - “refrigerator saves energy” - 5% conversion rate

 These are some insights you can glean:

-- You can see that including these terms in the indexed data was a good move because they all convert.
+- Including these terms in the indexed data was a good move because they all convert.

 - Given the higher conversion rate on the “efficient” query, it seems to be the preferred term.

 - If you see lower click or conversion rates than you would expect, it could be that none of your refrigerators are eco-friendly.
 You might consider adding these items to your product line if this is a popular search.

-- If you don’t have enough of your highest converting items in your inventory, you might want to improve your stocks.
+- If you don’t have enough of the highest-converting items in your inventory, you might want to improve your stocks.